bentonow/bento-n8n-sdk/README.md

 **Example Use Cases:**

-- Monitor high-level list growth week over week
+- Monitor list growth from dashboards or health checks
-- Compare subscriber activity across monthly windows
+- Provide executives with a quick snapshot of site-wide performance
-- Share snapshot summaries with stakeholders
+- Automate daily or weekly rollups without manual filtering

 ### Segment Metrics